MrBomber0x001/instabug-devops-intern-2023/docs/Bug_Solution.md

 ![](./screenshots/Screenshot%202023-06-11%20082139.png)

-Another issue I've encountered was issue when trying to run `docker compose` that the server is started before the db was actually ready, one of the solutions I've though of was
+Another issue (Not a bug) I've encountered was when trying to run `docker compose` that the server is started before the db was actually ready, one of the solutions I've though of was

 1. add a timeout to wait for the connection to be ready, although it didn't work very well 😥